Felicia Zimmermann

 Felicia Zimmermann (born August 16, 1975) is an American fencer.
 She competed in the women's individual and team foil events at the 1996 and 2000 Summer Olympics.

-Her sister Iris Zimmermann also competed at the Olympics as a fencer.
+Zimmermann and her sister, Iris Zimmermann, began training as children at the Rochester Fencing Club.
+She attended School of the Arts in Rochester, New York and Stanford University where she became the first woman to win NCAA titles in both foil and epee.
+In 2001, she won a bronze medal in the team foil event at the World Fencing Championships.